 Of course, when looking at yearly Flu seasons it is important to note that they occur in the winter months, which span two different calendar years.
 So it is more useful to graph Month of Appearance instead of Year of Appearance.
 Doing that for the past few years confirms the decrease in Flu-related VAERS events during this current Flu season:

 The trend is unmistakeable: Flu-related VAERS events are way down.
-In my September Blog Entry, I predicted a bad year for Flu-related VAERS events, but apparently I was wrong.
+In, I predicted a bad year for Flu-related VAERS events, but apparently I was wrong.

 Is the decrease in the number of Flu-related VAERS reports caused by a safer Flu vaccine?
-Has the unusually late Flu season resulted in people avoiding the shot until 2012, leaving 2011 numbers low?
+Has the resulted in people avoiding the shot until 2012, leaving 2011 numbers low?
 Or are people intentionally avoiding getting the Flu vaccine?